 - Avoid very hot baths and showers.

-- Take care not to have your feet too close to heaters, especially if you have neuropathy, as you may not be able to feel the intensity of the heat.
+- Do not have your feet too close to heaters, especially if you have peripheral neuropathy, as you may not be able to feel the intensity of the heat.

 - Use a cream or lotion on your skin after bathing, preferably one that is not perfumed.
 Use non-scented soaps or soap alternatives.

 - If you notice you have a skin problem, see your doctor.